mlangc/mlangc.github.io/docs/_posts/2025-08-22-jmh-for-llms.markdown

     return sum;
 }
 ```

-We just discussed why comparing the performance of `sumArray` to `sumList` isn't particularly helpful if you want to understand
-the overhead implied by casting in loops iterating over lists.
-My score is `0` once again.
+Since the model stayed with this benchmark, even after having given the chance to refine it, my score is `0` once again.

 ### Google Gemini 2.5 Pro